 Physical action must be taken so the thoughts are transformed, transmuted, translated.
-A change of state must occurs.
-Thoughts laid down on paper are captured and cannot retreat back in the limbo of the brain.
-But thoughts that are staying in the mind can be victim of distraction and self-delusion.
+A change of state must occur.
+Thoughts laid down on paper are captured and cannot retreat back into the limbo of the brain.
+But thoughts that are staying in the mind can be the victim of distraction and self-delusion.

 Compare going shopping with a written list or a mental list.
 A written list will protect you against omission and temptation but your mental list will change as you shop because the mind is very flexible and subject to external influences (and supermarkets are designed to take advantage of that).

 The seemingly impossible to meet goal has its virtue as well.
 Filling up 3 pages (or 100 reasons or 1,000 words) is not easy and quite often we are stuck midway.